SiddharthaBhattacharjee/E-Certificate_Generator/Instruction.md

 7) Wait while python works for you, it might take a while if the dataset is huge.

 For any queries , reach out to me via twitter [@Siddhartha_2345](https://twitter.com/Siddhartha_2345)

+### Note:
+No need to install any extra modules, just make sure python is installed in your system (and it is added to path).